How to Write a Procedural Text: A Step-by-Step Guide

 C. How to Write a Procedural Text

-• List all materials and equipment in order of use.
+• List all materials and equipment in the order they will be used.

-• Focus on general people by using subject "You" or "We" instead of individuals.
+• Address a general audience by using inclusive pronouns like "You" or "We" instead of referring to specific individuals.

 D. Example of a procedural text